-How to Install RPM Fusion on Fedora 39, 38 Linux
+How to Install RPM Fusion on Fedora 40 or 39

 Update Fedora Linux Before RPM Fusion Installation

-Before proceeding with the installation of RPM Fusion repositories, it’s essential to ensure that your Fedora Linux system is up-to-date.
+Before installing RPM Fusion repositories, ensuring that your Fedora Linux system is up-to-date is essential.
 This helps prevent potential conflicts and ensures good system maintenance.

 To update your Fedora Linux system, open the terminal and execute the following command: